brandur/sorg/content/drafts/accidental-obsolescence.md

-Although complaints about increased sluggishness are a common staple of any iOS upgrade, anecdotally iOS 11 seems to be worse, with reports of performance degradations even more common than the use of over-the-top superlatives during an Apple keynote (_Incredible_!, _Unpredecented_!, _Revolutionary_!).
+Although complaints about increased sluggishness are a common staple of any iOS upgrade, anecdotally iOS 11 seems to be worse, with reports of performance degradations even more common than the use of superlatives during an Apple keynote (_Incredible!_, _Unpredecented!_, _Revolutionary!_).

-I'm a little behind the hardware curve with a 3+ year old iPhone 6, and using it has become comically slow.
-It's not uncommon to experience splash screens that last ten seconds or longer.
-Even simple actions like scrolling down a page to be stuttering and tedious.
-The new version brought some minor quality of life improvements [1], but with a crushing cost.
+I was a little behind the hardware curve with a 3+ year old iPhone 6, but even so, using it had become comically slow.
+Splashing screens lasting ten seconds or longer weren't uncommon.
+Simple actions like scrolling down a page became stuttering and tedious.
+The new OS brought some minor quality of life improvements [1], but with a crushing cost.

-!fig src="/assets/autoupdate/ios11.png" caption="A signature feature of iOS 11: a customizable (and more useful) Control Center."
+!fig src="/assets/accidental-obsolescence/ios11.png" caption="A signature feature of iOS 11: a customizable (and more useful) Control Center."

-Niklaus Wirth described this phenomena in a mid-90s paper entitled [_A Plea for Lean Software_][leansoftware], and its since become an adage known as [Wirth's law][wirth] stating that software is getting slower more rapidly than hardware is getting faster.
-Unfortunately for the entire world, Wirth's law has shown a tireless doggedness that makes Moore's law look unreliable by comparison.
+Niklaus Wirth described this phenomena in a mid-90s paper entitled [_A Plea for Lean Software_][leansoftware], and its since become an adage known as [Wirth's law][wirth], stating that software is getting slower more rapidly than hardware is getting faster.
+Unfortunately for the entire world, Wirth's law has shown a tireless doggedness that makes Moore's law look ill-conceived and unreliable by comparison.

 A cynic might posit that companies are doing this on purpose as part of a program of [planned